Protect Yourself While Finding Love Online

 5. Use Video Calls Before Meeting In Person

-While a picture can convey much information, a video call can reveal much more.
+While a picture can convey a lot of information, a video call can reveal much more.
 Please offer a virtual coffee date before you meet in person.
 The exercise helps confirm that the person matches their profile and lets you gauge their demeanour.

 If they refuse or make excuses, proceed with caution.
 Legitimate matches will understand your need for safety.